ErnestMk1/Movie-finder/README.md

 # Movie-finder

-About project: this is what you get when ordered Netflix from China.
+About project: this is what you get when you ordered Netflix from China.
 But I promise, it's really cool!!)

 [DEMO](https://ErnestMk1.github.io/Movie-finder/)